A duality relation between non-spherical mirror optical cavities and its application to gravitational-wave detectors: Analytical proof for mirror-to-mirror propagation

 \subsection{In the Cartesian coordinate system}

 In this section we focus on field distributions on mirror surfaces, and restrict ourselves to cavities with two identical mirrors facing each other.
-The extension to the non non symmetric cavity is presented in Appendix~A. We adopt the Fresnel-Kirchoff diffraction formula to propagate fields from mirror surface to mirror surface (see e.g.~\cite{FL}).
+The extension to asymmetric cavities is presented in Appendix~A. We adopt the Fresnel-Kirchoff diffraction formula to propagate fields from mirror surface to mirror surface (see e.g.~\cite{FL}).
 In this formalism, the field amplitude $v_1(\myvec r')$ on the surface of mirror 1 propagates into

 on mirror 2, via the propagator \beq {\cal K}(\vec r,\myvec r') =\frac{i k}{4 \pi \rho}(1 + \cos\theta)e^{-i k \rho} \qquad\qquad k=\frac{2\pi}{\lambda}\,, \eeq from $\myvec r'$ (on mirror 1) to $\myvec r$ (on mirror 2), where $\rho$ denotes the (3-D) spatial distance between these two points and $\theta$ stands for the angle between the cavity axis and the reference straight line, as is illustrated in Fig.~\ref{fig:flat}.
 We know that the Fresnel-Kirchoff integral eigenequation univocally determines the eigenmodes $v$ and eigenvalues $\gamma$ of the cavity.